Types Of Composting In Solid Waste Management – 🌱 And More To Know!

 - For the environment – as human beings sharing the same Earth, we should be more responsible in managing our waste.
 But how can we do that?
 Well, one thing you could do is by composting!
 Composting helps divert waste from landfill.

 - For your garden – composting also benefits your garden tremendously!
 It enriches your backyard with nutrients.
 According to recyclenow, it “improves soil structure, maintains moisture levels, and keeps your soil’s pH balance in check while helping to suppress plant disease.”

-The first type of composting I will discuss today is aerobic composting.
+The first type of composting in solid waste management I will discuss today is aerobic composting.

 Aerobic composting means using microorganisms requiring oxygen to decompose organic matter.
 Generally, air breaks down materials in a quicker way.
 These microorganisms I mentioned live in the moisture surrounding the organic matter.
 Additionally, the aerobic microorganisms produce carbon dioxide, ammonia, water, heat and humus.

-Contrary to aerobic composting, anaerobic composting is a type of composting that does need oxygen in the process.
+Contrary to aerobic composting, anaerobic composting is a type of composting in solid waste management that does need oxygen in the process.

 It also takes longer to decompose organic matter if anaerobic composting is used, as compared to aerobic composting.
 It usually takes months – or even years – for the process to happen and typically occurs in a landfill.
 This process also does not need supervision unlike aerobic composting wherein you need to turn it in order for the air circulation to flow properly.